K3S/IBMi-Utilities/Slack/Message/readme.md

 # Requirements

 IBM 7.2 with technology refresh 7 or higher.
-For more details concerning the Slack interface used, please see (Slack Chat Post Message Method)[https://api.slack.com/methods/chat.postMessage] and the (Slack File Upload Method)[https://api.slack.com/methods/files.upload].
+For more details concerning the Slack interface used, please see [Slack Chat Post Message Method](https://api.slack.com/methods/chat.postMessage) and the [Slack File Upload Method](https://api.slack.com/methods/files.upload).

 ### SLKMSG - Send a message to a slack channel using a bot
 ```